hiimsergey/germany.node.js/README.md

-# germany-node-game
+# Cities of Germany
-A little game for the command line to introduce me to programming.
+A little silly game for the command line to introduce me to programming.
 Runs with Node.js

 **This is basically my first programming project.**